imrjat/laravel-starter-kit/README.md

 * Log Viewer
 * Notification
   * Dashboard and details view

-# User Guide

-## Installation

-Follow the steps mentioned below to install and run the project.

-1. Clone or download the repository
-2. Go to the project directory and run `composer install`
-3. Create `.env` file by copying the `.env.example`.
-You may use the command to do that `cp .env.example .env`
-4. Update the database name and credentials in `.env` file
-5. Run the command `php artisan migrate --seed`
-6. Link storage directory: `php artisan storage:link`
-7. You may create a virtualhost entry to access the application or run `php artisan serve` from the project root and visit `http://127.0.0.1:8000`

 ## Icons
 FontAwesome & CoreUI Icons, two different font icon library is installed for the Backend theme and only FontAwesome for the Frontend.
 For both of the cases we used the free version.
 You may install the pro version separately for your own project.